jesseseegers/Future-of-Publishing-SP20/Projects/parsons-design-future-publishing_project-2.md

 **Scenario:** The year is 2025, and what we used to call the internet was wiped out by the great sunspot storm of 2023.

 Your assignment is to find a born-digital web-native publication and bring it into a physical format as a means of preserving it for after the (imaginary?) media apocalypse.
-In the process you should have some idea about the nature of publishing as it relates to
+In the process you should formulate an idea or perspective about how the translation of your content into a new form addresses an aspect of publishing we've discussed (form, content, context, audience, distribution, filtering, framing, amplifying, etc.).

 *Due to our remote learning situation* we will be using print-on-demand services to print and bind our publications, to the extent possible.